 It is actually a requirement of the Code of Banking Practice, which is designed to encourage banks to offer both objective and personalised services.

 NAB Low Rate Credit Card

-No frills credit card with 0% on purchases until 1st July 2014 and low annual fee of $59.
+No frills credit card with 0% on balance transfers for the first 15 months and low annual fee of $59.

 Citibank Clear Platinum Exclusive Credit Card

 Great 0% on balance transfers for 12 months plus 1/2 annual fee first year + a very low rate on purchases